Jonnyjosh/KPMG-Virtual-Experience-/README.md

 KPMG DATA ANALYTICS VIRTUAL INTERNSHIP

-A virtual experience that gives you an experience on what it is like working at on of the best data analytics team.
+A virtual experience that gives you an experience on what it is like working at one of the best data analytics team.